Mileena Rayne

 The Story Behind the Stories

 I create dark fantasy and haunting music from lived experience—real, raw, and unfiltered.
-Former Jehovah's Witness turned trauma advocate, I believe in the power of uncomfortable truths and the beauty found in broken places.
+Former Jehovah's Witness, domestic violence survivor, registered nurse, and author of two novels, I believe in the power of uncomfortable truths and the beauty found in broken places.
+Right now I'm doing the hardest thing I've ever done: stopping long enough to heal.

 Who I Am